-Please see the Behavioral Health Services section for more information about emergency services.
+Please see Section 3: Behavioral Health Services on page 26 for more information about emergency services.
 If you have an emergency, you can get help by calling the numbers below; more information on Emergency Services can be found in the Behavioral Health Services section under "Service Descriptions."